Delegates’ early thoughts on Way Forward

 At the end of the meeting, the bishops announced in a press release that they were asking the 32-member Way Forward Commission to continue working on two possible models for the church’s future.

 - The one-church model: Under this plan, each annual conference would be able to decide whether to ordain LGBTQ individuals as clergy.
 Each pastor would be able to decide whether to perform same-sex weddings or unions.
 Each local church would be able to decide whether to allow same-sex weddings in its sanctuary or receive an openly gay pastor.
 Those who could not in good conscience participate in same-sex weddings or ordination of LGBTQ clergy would not be required to do so.
-Central conferences — church regions in Africa, Europe and the Philippines — could maintain their own standards on ordination and marriage, just as they do now.
+Central conferences — church regions in Africa, Europe and the Philippines — could maintain their own standards on ordination and marriage.

 - The multi-branch, one-church model: Under this plan, United Methodists would share doctrine, services and one Council of Bishops, while also creating different branches.
 The five U.S. jurisdictions would be replaced by three connectional conferences, each covering the whole country, based on theology and perspective on LGBTQ ministry — progressive, contextual and traditional branches.
 Contextual means allowing churches flexibility in ministry with LGBTQ people as best fits their mission field.
 Annual conferences would decide with which connectional conference to affiliate.
 Central conferences would remain as they are or could choose to affiliate with one of the three connectional conferences.